gorhack/gorhack.github.io/_posts/2024-02-05-Military-credit-cards.md

 relationship as well.

-**If you have poor financial responsibility and would ever charge an amount to a credit card without the ability to pay off the credit card in full by its due date, do not apply for and use credit cards.
-Credit cards can be a phenomenal tool for building credit, receiving additional benefits, and receiving cash back on purchases you are already planning on making and can pay for in full but can also land you in serious debt that could take years to overcome.**
+**If you have poor financial responsibility and would ever charge an amount to a credit card without the ability to pay off the credit card in full by its due date, do not apply for and use credit cards.** Credit cards can be a phenomenal tool for building credit, receiving additional benefits, and receiving cash back on purchases you are already planning on making and can pay for in full but can also land you in serious debt that could take years to overcome.

-## I'll start with answering a few credit card rumors:

-1) You should **never** carry a balance on your credit cards, it is not a way to improve your credit score.

-2) Having many credit cards does not mean you will have poor credit (the *number of open accounts* is a small factor relative to others when your credit score is calculated. *Credit inquiries* are a predominately temporary impact to your credit score.
-If you are anticipating taking out a loan, especially a mortgage, you should avoid necessary credit inquiries for several months prior to applying).
-I have close to 30 active credit cards and over an 800 credit score across each credit bureaus.

-3) Paying with a credit card is *always* safer than paying with cash or a debit card due to the liability and fraud protection available.

-4) Even with some places charing more for credit compared to cash or debit, you can still "out-earn" the fee with some credit cards.
-For example, if a restaurant charges 2.5% for credit card users, but your credit card earns 4% cashback, you will still net 1.5% cashback by using your credit card.

-5) You can have multiple of the same credit card to maximize its perks.
-Sometimes this requires upgrading from a lower tier card, sometimes you can apply through a co-branded credit card.
+Personally, I value cash back over points because I can immediately treat them as monthly "rebates" on purchases.
+Even though you can redeem points for more than 1¢/ea, I generally value all points at 1¢ each because they typically require "saving" points over months or years to achieve higher redemption values (except PenFed which are valued at .75-85¢ each because redemption options are so poor) through transfer or travel portals. **I pay \$0 in annual fees for all of my credit cards.** Based on your monthly budget, identify your main purchase categories and see which credit cards will maximize your cashback or points.
+Generally, my recommendations are in order based on the top typical category most service members will have.
+I also do not highlight every card benefit available for each credit card, just the top benefits.

 ## Before applying to a new credit card: